ebiron/sikke-nodes/README.md

    ## createWallet
    >   _**createWallet**_ function receives the optional wallet aliasName parameter.
-The command creates a **SIKKE** wallet starting with the SKK prefix in the SIKKE client local database.
+The command creates a **SIKKE** wallet starting with the SKK prefix in the SIKKE Node local database.

      createWallet aliasName